Children's poetry: Twentieth century

 Children's poetry continued to diversify and expand through the twentieth century, adopting new forms and new methods of expression.

 One of the twentieth century's pioneers of picture books was Leonard Leslie Brooke, who wrote picture books about a character named Johnny Crow.
 Unlike previous illustrated books for children, they were single poems with each line of verse illustrated, rather than a series of poems each with their own illustration.

 Children's magazines like St. Nicholas Magazine were also instrumental in the growth of children's poetry during this period.
 Notable authors like Lucy Maud Montgomery and William Makepeace Thackeray published poetry in these magazines, and many young poets published their first works thanks to the contests the magazine regularly held.

 Other notable children's poets of the early 20th century include Eleanor Farjeon, Laura E. Richards, and Walter de la Mare.
 Richards was described by May Hill Arbuthnot as 'the American Poet Laureate of Nonsense for Children', and started her career writing poetry for St. Nicholas magazine.
 She published many short, narrative poems in magazines, and her first book, 'Tirra Lirra', in 1932.

 In the 1920s, AA Milne emerged as a notable children's poet.
 While he's best known for his Winnie-The-Pooh series of children's stories, he began writing children's literature with two books of poetry.
-Milne was a successful playwright and adult poet, but in 1924 he wrote When We Were Very Young and Now We Are Six- two poetry books which are still popular among children to this day.
+Milne was a successful playwright and adult poet, and in 1924 he wrote When We Were Very Young and Now We Are Six- two poetry books which are still popular among children to this day.
 Milne's views on writing children's poetry show how, by this time, children's poets approached their work seriously, with the same passion they put into writing for adults:

 "The practice of no form of writing demands such a height of technical perfection as the writing of light verse...
 When We Were Very Young is not the work of a poet becoming playful, nor of a lover of children expressing his love, nor of a prose-writer knocking together a few jingles for the little ones, it is the work of a light-verse writer taking his job seriously even though he is taking it into the nursery."